Wurfbainia elegans

-Wurfbainia elegans is a species of plants in the Zingiberaceae family.
+Wurfbainia elegans is a species of plant belonging to Zingiberaceae, the ginger family.
 It is endemic to the Philippines.

 Habitat and ecology

 The species is abundant in the secondary forest of Camp 7 Experimental Forest Station, Minglanilla, Cebu.
-The forest, with a relatively dry season from November to April, and wet season the rest of the year, was dominated by Sarcandra glabra, Artocarpus odoratissimus and Donax canniformis.
+The forest, with a relatively dry season from November to April, and wet season the rest of the year, is dominated by the plant species Sarcandra glabra, Artocarpus odoratissimus and Donax canniformis.